8G6/StarIt/docs/README.md

 ## StarIt
-A automated package to star all repos of your flowwers Speed depeds up on
+A automated package to star all repos of your followers Speed depeds up on
 - System Specs
 - Internet Connection Speed